fantasyland/fantasy-land/README.md

 3. `ap` must apply the function in Apply `b` to the value in Apply `a`

-   1. No parts of return value of that function should be checked.

 4. The `Apply` returned by `ap` must be the same as `a` and `b`

 ### Applicative